-We took them home, knowing absolutely nothing about raising caterpillars, and encouraged Lucas to observe and draw.
-However, after a few days things Lucas wanted to feed them, so we offered them some lattice, fruit, and even greens from the Dill family, but these guys are incredibly picky and would only eat the fresh goods from Nana’s garden.
-This meant a we had to run to Nana’s house every other day to top up on food, and the more they ate, the more they pooped – these things literally transformed into pets, and I had to Google how to look after them successfully.
+We took them home, knowing absolutely nothing about caterpillars.
+At first, I encouraged my eldest to observe and draw them.
+However, after a few hours, my eldest wanted to feed them; so we offered them some lattice, fruit, and even greens from the Dill family, but as I later found out caterpillars are incredibly picky creatures and would only eat the fresh goods from Nana’s garden.
+This meant we had to run to Nana’s house every other day to top up on food, and the more they ate, the more they pooped – these creatures literally transformed into pets, and I had to Google how to look after them successfully.

-4. Don’t worry about adding water.
+- Don’t worry about adding water.
 These guys get all the fluid they need from their food (at least that’s what Google told me).

 *For disclaimer, this is my first year raising butterflies, and my only experience was Black Swallowtail Butterflies.